Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

-\begin{proof} This proof consists of two parts.
-In Part $1$ we will prove that the dimension $k$ of the corresponding codes achieves the bound~\eqref{eq:3}, i.e., the $k=n-s- \ell-m$.
+Henceforth, we will consider a binary linear code obtained from Construction~\ref{cons-lrc}.
+We have the following theorem. \begin{theorem} Let $b$ be an integer such that $b\geq3$.
+The code $\mathcal{C}$ constructed by the parity check matrix $H $ from Construction \ref{cons-lrc} is an~ $[n=(r+1)\ell, k=n-s- \ell-m, d\geq6]$ binary linear LRC with locality $r=2^b$, which is $k$-optimal and attains the bound~\eqref{eq:3}. \end{theorem} \begin{proof} This proof consists of two parts.
+In Part $1$ we will prove that the dimension $k$ of the corresponding codes achieves the bound~\eqref{eq:3}, i.e., $k=n-s- \ell-m$.
 As to Part $2$, we will show that the minimum distance $d\geq6$.